LunarianNova/aristurtledev.github.io/source/tutorials/content-pipeline-extension/06_the-content-processor.md

 ---
 modificationDate: "10/16/2023"
+_title: The ContentProcessor class | MonoGame Content Pipeline Extension Tutorial Series
+_description: Let's take a look at the ContentProcessor class.
 ---

 # The `ContentProcessor`
 The job of the `ContentProcessor` is to process the content that was imported by the `ContentImporter` and transform it in anyway necessary before sending it to the `ContentWriter` to be written to an `.xnb` file.

 ## The Anatomy of a `ContentProcessor`
 Let's take a look at the anatomy of a `ContentProcessor` by taking a look at the `JsonContentProcessor` class.
 If you open this file, you will see the following: